zeruhur/loner/en/wip/pulp_adventures.md

 - **Inhabitants**:
   - **The White Monks**: These enigmatic figures clad in white robes are believed to possess supernatural abilities, guarding both Shangri-La and the Himalayas’ hidden sanctuaries.
   - **The Yeti**: Legends speak of the towering Yeti that roams the highest, coldest peaks.
 Said to be the last guardian of the mountains’ forbidden temples, it will defend them fiercely from any intruders.

-You're absolutely right!
-Let's add some immersive details for the *Forbidden Deserts of Rub' al Khali*, *The Jungles of Borneo*, and *Mystical New Orleans*.

 ### The Forbidden Deserts of Rub' al Khali (Arabian Peninsula)